-There may arise a situation when DISA has to change its auditor.
+There may arise a situation when DISA has to change its Auditor.
 The procedure to be followed for change of an auditor is as follows:

-- a) Identify a new auditor with experience of Foreign Contribution Regulation Act (FCRA), 1976 - b) Pass a resolution at the General Body Meeting / Governing Body Meeting or such other meetings of the appropriate body to appoint a new auditor - c) Issue an appointment letter with a clear scope of work and the previous auditor's name and address and obtain the acceptance of the new auditor. - d) Inform the previous auditor for the sake of courtesy though it is not obligatory - e) It is the responsibility of the newly appointed auditor to inform the previous auditor
+- a) Identify a new auditor with experience of Foreign Contribution Regulation Act (FCRA), 1976 - b) Pass a resolution at the General Body Meeting and Governing Body Meeting to appoint a New Auditor - c) Issue an appointment letter with a clear scope of work and the previous Auditor's name and address and obtain the acceptance of the new Auditor. - d) Inform the previous Auditor for the sake of courtesy though it is not obligatory - e) It is the responsibility of the newly appointed Auditor to inform the previous Auditor